MJL502/Financial_Institution_Violations/README.md

 - [ ] 1.
 Reads data in from an API provided by the FIDC and creates a inst_full.csv file (or reads in inst_full.csv if the API data has already been downloaded.)
 Also reads in a CSV file (ots-enforcement-order-listing.csv)
 - [ ] 2.
 Cleans data, removes null values, changes column names, formats data, removes unnecessary data, and performs multiple merges.
 - [ ] 3.
 Creates 4 visualizations using Tableau.
 - [ ] 4.
-There is a HowToSetUpVirtualEnvironment.txt in the directory that explains how to set up a virtual environment so you don't have ton install packages on your machine.
+There is a HowToSetUpVirtualEnvironment.txt in the directory that explains how to set up a virtual environment so you don't have to install packages on your machine.
 - [ ] 5.
 The data is interepreted in the markdown and in this read me.